 Thankfully, Alonso managed to bring the same aesthetic beauty to that as he did every other aspect of his game.
-Why he doesn’t get more credit for that remains a mystery.
+Why he doesn’t get more credit for doing so remains a mystery.

 Sixty goals for club and country is nothing to be sniffed at for a deep-lying midfielder, but it’s the quality rather than the quantity of Alonso’s goals that stands out.

 Only 10 of those goals came while he was still learning his trade at boyhood club Real Sociedad.
-Despite being given the responsibility of captaining the side out of a relegation battle at the age of 20, at times he appeared to still be playing on the beaches of San Sebastian, where he practised alongside childhood friend Mikel Arteta.
+Given the responsibility of captaining the side out of a relegation battle at the age of 20, at times he appeared to still be playing on the beaches of San Sebastian, where he practised alongside childhood friend Mikel Arteta.

 “We practised passing a lot,” Alonso told Liverpool’s official website in 2008.
 “I guess that’s where we learned to be midfielders.
 Our games were about passing the ball, not so much kicking it at the goal.”

-And so when the opportunity to kick the ball towards the goal from 25 yards out presented itself in a 2003 La Liga fixture against the Galacticos of Real Madrid, Alonso decided to calmly pass it into the corner instead.
+When the opportunity to kick the ball towards the goal from 25 yards out presented itself in a 2003 La Liga fixture against the Galacticos of Real Madrid, Alonso could calmly pass it into the corner instead.

-Los Blancos tried to sign the Spaniard later that season but ultimately had to wait another six years before he graced the Bernabeu as one of their own.
+Los Blancos tried to sign Alonso later that season, but they had to wait another six years before the Spaniard finally graced the Bernabeu as one of their own.

-Whenever possible, Alonso would shoot with the instep of his boot rather than the laces.
-At Liverpool, that became even more noticeable while he partnered the far more explosive Steven Gerrard.
+Whenever possible, Alonso shot with the instep of his boot rather than the laces; at Liverpool, that became even more noticeable while being deployed alongside the far more explosive Steven Gerrard.

 We all know about the goals from his own half against Luton Town and Newcastle United.
 The latter in particular highlighted the preternatural vision Alonso inherited from his father, Periko, who was the axis of Real Sociedad’s greatest ever side, winning the club’s only La Liga titles in 1981 and 1982.